rohitkannan/rohitkannan.github.io/_pages/cv.md

 * Organizer of monthly teleconference meetings on optimization under uncertainty (since Nov.
 2018)

 * Organizer of "Math Modeling" and "Online Math Contest", Shaastra, IIT Madras

+* Volunteer for the Science Activities team of the National Services Scheme at IIT Madras (Sept.
+2008 to May 2009)
+  * Designed and demonstrated science experiments in underprivileged schools